* March Only! Free Saint Patrick Ebook Here.

 Lines.
 Top, mid and base lines are a huge help, especially for little ones beginning to learn their letters.
 This way they know how the letters sit on the lines or descend below them.
 This is why we made our PrintNPractice phonics and alphabet flashcards and videos with the blue top, mid, and base lines.

-You cannot see the lines in the middle because they've worn away as I wrote.
-I'd used a permanent marker for the lines, yet with use they usually only lasted a few months.
+You cannot see the lines in the middle of this picture because they wore away as I wrote.
+I did replace the lines at the beginning of every year while we still had younger children.
+I'd used a permanent marker for the lines, yet with use the lines usually only lasted a few months.
 It was good for the beginning.
 Any year that we had a beginning writer I re-marked the lines when the school year started.

 There's plenty of space for me to put sentences in the middle of the board.
-The space in the middle with the size of my handwriting actually works out to be the size that the children write between their margins - generally; so that helps me have a scale of how many words to write per line.
+The space in the middle with the size of my handwriting actually works out to be the approximate size that our children write between their margins in their notebooks and loose leaf paper.
+This is "in general", and helps me have a scale of how many words to write per line.

 There's also plenty of space for three children to go to the board to practice their Math tables or spelling words.
 We made our PrintNPractice Math worksheets, phonics, and spelling sheets to assign for practice or "homework".